 The "strongest" member of the group will have the group entered as that level (One craftsman, two Journeyman, one novice entering will result in the group entering as Craftsman.)

-There is a required meeting Saturday morning (Time TBA) for at least one person from each entry to go over stage movement, basic rules, and iron out any details such as music submission not already done online as well as ask questions.
+There is a required meeting Saturday morning (Time TBA in Main Events) for at least one person from each entry to go over stage movement, basic rules, and iron out any details such as music submission not already done online as well as ask questions.

 Skit time limits are as follows: Groups are given 3 minutes, walk-ons are sixty seconds.
 While we do give a bit of leeway, please do not push the time limit.
 Time will be given for set-up.
 Going over time will have you disqualified from receiving major awards.

-All music is accepted in mp3 audio form.
-If necessary, we can accept CDs, although mp3 format e-mailed after receiving confirmation is strongly preferred.
-After your entry is accepted and you have Received an acceptance e-mail then you may e-mail your music in as well.
+All music is accepted in mp3 audio format ONLY.
+If necessary, we can accept flash drives, although mp3 format e-mailed after receiving confirmation is strongly preferred.
+After your entry is accepted and you have received an acceptance e-mail then you may e-mail your music in as well.
+DO NOT SEND YOUTUBE VIDEOS OR LINKS.
+They will not be accepted.

 All skits must be PG and tasteful.
 No shocking, vulgar, or outright offensive performances.